Every live TV musical, ranked

 Hitting the high (and low) notes

 The live TV musical appears to be here to stay.
-Once or twice a year, Fox and NBC (and perhaps other networks to come) bring together a cadre of talent and a beloved musical theater property to create a live television event that stands out in an era of streaming and binge-watching.
+Once or twice a year, Fox and NBC and now, ABC, bring together a cadre of talent and a beloved musical theater property to create a live television event that stands out in an era of streaming and binge-watching.
 The results have ranged from glittery explosions of performing prowess to underwhelming hate-watch fodder.
-Here we present every live television musical of the modern era, ranked: from truly terrible to s’wonderful.
-(We’ve excluded broadcasts that weren’t live, like Rocky Horror and Dirty Dancing.)
+Here we present every live television musical of the modern era, ranked: from truly terrible to s'wonderful.
+(We've excluded broadcasts that weren't live, like Rocky Horror and Dirty Dancing.)

 11. The Passion, Fox (2016)